Updated: November 20, 2025 — to reflect MeitY’s notification of the DPDP Rules, 2025 and the official implementation timeline

-India has passed one of the most stringent new privacy laws in the world, the Digital Personal Data Protection Act (DPDP Act, 2023) and with it, one of the strictest requirements for protecting children online.
+For global companies — especially platforms serving youth — India’s DPDP Act sets one of the highest standards for children’s data protection worldwide.
 Unlike COPPA in the U.S. which requires parent consent for children under 13 or the General Data Protection Act (GDPR) in the EU and UK which requires consent for children 15 or under, India’s DPDP Act requires verifiable parental consent for all users under 18.

 Next Steps for Businesses